-The Board of Directors is currently working with MIG and architecture firm Barker, Rinker, Seacat (BRS) on the design for a community recreation center to be located at the intersection of Highway 86 and County Road 17.
-The design effort is being led by a committee of citizens who began meeting in April to assess and discuss community needs, resident desires, program priorities, and facility designs.
+The District has now completed a master plan for Casey Jones Park and a design for a community recreation center to be located at the intersection of Highway 86 and County Road 17.
+The initial visioning and planning effort was led by a committee of residents and stakeholders who began meeting in June 2020 to assess and discuss community needs, resident desires, program priorities, and facility designs.
 Another committee of residents joined together in 2021 to work with the architect on the recreation center design.

 QUESTIONS? - email Mike Barney at firstname.lastname@example.org